 I explained to Aussie friends that Amharic-language news reporting compared more favourably than English: the international language of lies.
 The way I feel about the behaviour of the West towards Ethiopia, too bad if you do not yet speak Amharic.

 TPLF Atrocities: Mass Graves from TPLF Massacres in Tigray

 At the localities of Mai Kadra, Humera and Welkait, the dead were farmers.
 They grew maize and seed oil enough to feed Africa and the Middle East.
 Ethiopians suspected that foreigners had encouraged the atrocities.
-First, the victims were mostly Orit Orthodox or Ethiopian Jewish in a world that is still antisemitic.
+First, the victims were mostly Orthodox in a world that was still antisemitic.
 Second, they were skilled farmers.
 In order to de-stabilise Africa and the Middle East, it was necessary to undermine food security.
 The people of Tigray began to starve.

 The big news agencies did not report this ethnic cleansing of Amhara people.
 Was it because their countries were implicated?
 Some bodies were spray-painted with, ‘A gift from the West’.